Where to find

 Where to find your next unique and interesting Instagram shot

-If you love getting the perfect Insta-worthy shot, then follow the Mandurah Instagram Trail and look out for the larger-than-life, colourful and 3D art pieces along the Mandurah Foreshore and into Dolphin Quay.
+If you love getting the perfect Insta-worthy shot, then follow the Mandurah Instagram Trail and look out for quirky art pieces along the Mandurah Foreshore and into Dolphin Quay.
 Don’t forget to tag @visitmandurah and #visitmandurah to share your snaps with us.

 Floral Swinging Mural